-The SC5306B is designed with a focus on having a high dynamic range, not just low in noise or having high compression points.
+The SC5406B is designed with a focus on having a high dynamic range, not just low in noise or having high output compression points.
 It is designed as a receiver for signal analyzers, which require that it handle larger signals well.
-For weak signals, the RF preamplifier should be enabled.
-The design ensures the SFDR dynamic range specification is met when the RF signal level at the input mixer is -20 dBm and the IF level is at 0 dBm.
-This requires a total IF attenuation of 10 dB for a typical device gain of 30 dB (preamplifier disabled).
-This setting is typical for broadband signals with more than a few MHz of real-time bandwidth.
+The design ensures the SFDR dynamic range specification is met when the IF signal is at 0 dBm, 18 dB of IF3 attenuation, and the RF level is at 0 dBm.